AppPETs/developer-guidelines/PlanningPhase.md

 A privacy-friendly app will only include functionality and permissions that is needed to serve the purpose determined in the beginning.

-**Think about which permissions are essential for providing the functionality.**
+**Think carefully about which permissions are essential for providing the functionality.**

 *An app providing location based services does not need to access the device's microphone to do so.*